Lebanese Baklawa

 This post may contain affiliate links.
 Please read our disclosure policy.

-My Lebanese baklawa recipe gives you step-by-step instructions so you can enjoy baking and eating this beautiful classic pastry.
-Lebanese baklawa is buttery, crisp layers of phyllo filled with nuts and drenched in flower water syrup.
+My Lebanese baklawa recipe gives you the easiest method with step-by-step instructions so you can enjoy baking and eating this beautiful classic pastry.
+Lebanese baklava is buttery, crisp layers of phyllo filled with nuts and drenched in flower water syrup.
 Once you get the hang of the many parts involved, it’s a wonderful and not-difficult addition to your baking repertoire!
-Read my full guide here.By the way, you don’t have to butter every layer!
-Watch my video with a very simple method here.
+Check out my full guide for How to make Lebanese Baklava.

 Lebanese Baklawa diamonds, Maureen Abood

 The role baklawa plays in the repertoire of the Lebanese home cook is formidable.
 Most every Lebanese woman of my parents’ generation makes her baklawa for special occasions, especially Christmas.
-We swoon over baklawa to such a degree that it’s like our little pet, our little coosa.
-We call it our baklawi (bit-LAY-wee), just like you might call me Maureenie, or my sister Pegsie, or your mother Mommy.
+We swoon over baklawa to such a degree we call it our baklawi (bit-LAY-wee), just like you might call me Maureenie, or my sister Pegsie, or your mother Mommy.

-The pastry must have become so endearing not only because of its crisp, buttery layers that incite near-delirium when eaten warm from the oven, but also because of the labor required to make baklawi.
+The pastry must have become so endearing not only because of its crisp, buttery layers that incite near-delirium when eaten warm from the oven, but also because of the labor required to make it.
 There are several steps involved—clarifying butter, making and cooling orange blossom simple syrup, chopping and sugaring nuts—and these no doubt would pale in comparison to the work that once was the burden of Middle Eastern women the world over: the making of the phyllo.
 Seems they had to stretch the dough as thinly as possible by pulling it across the kitchen table in one huge sheet.
 I imagine these little ladies danced a jig in their house dresses on that same tabletop when they discovered commercially-made phyllo.
-It’s a wonder that certain tasks like stretching phyllo didn’t just fall by the wayside, but they did it as though there was no option, and their success in their labor no doubt pushed them full steam ahead.

 Aunt Hilda made huge platters of baklawa all wrapped up like the present that they were, each piece encased in its own pleated foil cup and the whole thing wrapped up with pink Saran and topped with a bow.
 This baklawi-gift was personally delivered to the homes of Hilda’s brothers every Christmas.
 It didn’t matter to her, or to us, that we had our own huge tray of baklawa that my mother made (“your mom browns hers much more than I do, and there’s nothing wrong with that…”).
 The more baklawa, the better.